Rating based in our MyHeritage review

 To download your raw DNA data, go to the DNA tab and click ‘Manage DNA kits.’
 On the right side, there will be three dots.
 Click and choose ‘download’.
 Follow the instructions to download a raw DNA file.

-Now, let’s review My Heritage cost.
-You can upload your DNA data to My Heritage for free.
+You can upload DNA for free.
 This will enable you to match with your relatives.
 Additional features including the chromosome browser and ethnicity estimate are available for an extra fee.

-The usual cost of the DNA testing option is $79, although during sales the cost has been as low as $39, lower than many other services.
+The usual cost of the DNA testing option is $79, although with MyHeritage discount codes and during sales the cost has been as low as $39, lower than many other services.

-A subscription to access all of My Heritage’s services cost $299/year, although some features can be purchased separately.
+A subscription to access all services costs $299/year, although some features can be purchased separately.
 Access to searchable historical records costs $189/year.
 An expanded family tree subscription costs $129/year.

 Let’s review My Heritage privacy.
-Personal information is collected by My Heritage to provide their services.
-It is used to calculate relationships between relatives, process payments, test DNA samples, analyze raw DNA and provide DNA reports.
+Personal information is collected to provide their services.
+It is used to calculate relationships between relatives, process payments, test DNA samples, analyze raw DNA, and provide DNA reports.
 Information is used for internal business purposes.
 You can also consent to your data to be used for research to make scientific discoveries.

 Information is secure and security is reviewed frequently for enhancements.
 Only authorized personnel have access to personal information, and all information is encrypted on a secure server.

-At any time, you can choose to disable information sharing by disabling DNA matches and opting out of viewing results.
+At any time, you can choose to disable information sharing by disabling DNA matches and opting out of viewing MyHeritage results.
+Customer support is offered through their country-specific customer service number located on the website.

 - Many samples from Ashkenazi Jewish populations

-- Offers free DNA upload to find DNA matches.
+- Offers free MyHeritage DNA upload to find DNA matches.

 - Extensive historical records database to find family members.